graphprotocol/rfcs/engineering-plans/0005-subgraph-composition-query-execution.md

 ### Query Correct Subgraph

-Imported types in a merged schema which are available on the Graph Node executing the query will have `@subgraphId` directives actings are pointers to the relevant database table.
+Imported types in a merged schema which are available on the Graph Node executing the query will have `@subgraphId` and `@originalName` directives actings are pointers to the relevant database table.
 In the prefetch portion of query resolution we run JOINs across tables for a subgraph's types to aggregate the children for a single parent or a set of parent objects.
 Instead of modifying sql for the JOIN to ensure that a join across tables for two different subgraphs works, we can remove the JOIN and make the prefetch code only execute queries on a single table at a time.